scottwalter-nice/scotts-pocs/README.md

 # Scott's PoCs

 This is my one stop shop for proof of concepts.
 You won't find anything here in the root.
-You will need to go into a subdirectory
+You will need to go into a subdirectory to see the poc.

 ## Current Poc's